readthedocs/readthedocs.org/docs/builds.rst

 Writing your own builder
 ------------------------

-The documentation build system in RTD is made plugable, so that you can build out your own backend.
+The documentation build system in RTD is made pluggable, so that you can build out your own backend.
 If you have a documentation format that isn't currently supported, you can add support by contributing a backend.

 The :doc:`api/doc_builder` API explains the higher level parts of the API that you need to implement.
 A basic run goes something like this::